Need Digital Health Services for your research?

 The time to event or survival time can vary between days and years.

 Since the number of deaths is the focus of interest, experts can either increase the number of subjects or the length of the follow-up period.
 As explained above describing sample size calculations is vital – including factors, such as the levels of significance, the power of the study, the expected effect size, and the standard deviation in the population.

 Clinical trials are incredibly complex and involve numerous ethical issues.
 Therefore, experts can conduct a statistical analysis before the actual recruitment of participants.
 This method is known as interim analysis (Peat, 2011).

-Interim analyses can be employed to help experts decide to continue a clinical trial or not.
+Interim analyses can be employed to help experts decide whether to continue a clinical trial or not.
 This can prevent failures at later stages and cut costs.
 Also, interim analyses can be used to check and reassess the planned sample size and recruitment process (Kumar & Chakraborty, 2016).
 Nevertheless, the number of interim analyses should be limited and decided prior the actual study.
-What’s more, since such analyses must unbiased, an independent monitoring committee can be asked to perform them.
+What’s more, since such analyses must be unbiased, an independent monitoring committee can be asked to perform them.

 Internal Pilot Studies

 Internal pilot studies can be performed to calculate the sample size as well.
 Such studies involve the first patients enrolled.
 By analyzing the results obtained from the first subjects, experts can calculate the variance in the reference group and recalculate the sample size.
 Note that experts need to be blinded to the results.
 Also, it’s important to understand that these results should not be used separately to test the study hypothesis, but they should be included in the final analysis (Peat, 2011).
 By recalculating the sample size, the power and the efficacy of the study increase, which spares lots of efforts and sources.
 Depending on the study goals, a preliminary analysis can be done with 20 subjects for a study with a total number of 40 participants.
 At the same time, it can include 100 subjects for a study of 1000 participants.